 EPL 7971 is located entirely on the Kuiseb basin (Figure 10).
-The area is underlain by an aquifer that has little to no groundwater potential (Mendelsohn et al., 2002) with a possible increase potential where fractures and faults may occur on a local scale (Mendelsohn et al., 2002).
+The area has little to no groundwater potential (Mendelsohn et al., 2002) with an increased potential where fractures and faults may occur on a local scale (Mendelsohn et al., 2002).
 Twenty privately owned boreholes are recorded to have been sunk on the EPL, although not all may hold water currently.
 Groundwater in the vicinity of the EPL has experienced a decline over recent years due to the persistent drought conditions over the project area despite good rains during the last rainy season and has rendered some boreholes dry.
 Therefore, the proponent may need to ascertain water from alternative sources to supply its exploration program if need be.